Investigations (Youth protection)

 2. The investigation committee makes a decision

-If the Commission has reason to believe that the child’s rights have been violated, we may make any necessary recommendations to the person, institution, organization or ministry that is violating the right, in order to correct the situation and prevent it from happening again.
+If the Commission believes that the child’s rights have been violated, we may make any necessary recommendations to the person, institution, organization or ministry that is violating the right, in order to correct the situation and prevent it from happening again.

 If these recommendations have not been followed by our deadline, we can ask the Youth Division of the Court of Québec to acknowledge the violation of rights and order corrective measures.